 Better yet, turn holiday referrals into a contest.
 Whoever sends you the most customers, social followers, or even simply new leads, can win one of your more valuable products or services.

 Have fun with this contest.
 You can make badges or countdown graphics in Canva, and send them in your emails promoting the contest.

-Ready to start bragging about your amazing holiday promotion?
-Send it in an email using AWeber.
+Ready to start bragging about your successful holiday promotion?
+Send it in an email campaign using AWeber.
 Get started with a free account today.

 Heart warming and real ways to contribute are my favorite!
 Great article that I genuinely appreciate.
 Business is about making money, with the purpose of helping others change their lives for the better.
 Good stuff Kelsey, onward to read more from you and Aweber.

 Thanks for your kind words Johnathan.
 I love a marketing campaign that embodies the spirit of the season and also helps small businesses earn more.